antoinefradin/CodePause/README.md

 --

-🖥️ CodePause is a minimalist, design-focused menubar application aimed at helping developers "Move More Dev!" and combat the 'sitting disease' 🪑 associated with long coding sessions.
+🖥️ **CodePause** is a minimalist, design-focused menubar application aimed at helping developers and combat the 'sitting disease' 🪑 associated with long coding sessions.
 This lightweight tool seamlessly integrates into your workflow, providing gentle reminders at customizable intervals to take short fitness breaks. ⏰

 💪 Designed to help you maintain your health without disrupting your productivity, CodePause offers a clean, system-native interface that blends perfectly with your operating system.
 With just a click, you can access a variety of quick and effective workout exercises tailored for the office environment. 🏋️‍♂️

-Key features:
+**Key features**:

 ⚙️ Customizable reminder intervals to suit your work style 🧘‍♂️ Curated selection of desk-friendly workout exercises